Fanfic / Reflections

 - Friend Versus Lover: Or rather brother versus lover in the case of Luke, Asch, and Natalia.
 At least in Natalia's eyes.
 In truth, once Luke is mentally old enough to understand, he's very supportive of Asch and Natalia's relationship.
 Natalia's insistence as seeing their relationship as this trope ends up being deconstructed hard.

-- Heel–Face Turn: God-Generals Legretta and Sync are revealed in the epilogue to have turned over a new leaf, with Legretta semi-retired and training new Oracle Knights while Sync worked his way back up the ranks to become the new Commander.
+- Heel–Face Turn: Spinoza is revealed to have done this pre-canon (with the oneshot "Doctor's Appointment" explaining that) as he is one of Luke and Asch's doctors, in regards to any problems thanks to Luke being a replica.
+God-Generals Legretta and Sync are revealed in the epilogue to have turned over a new leaf, with Legretta semi-retired and training new Oracle Knights while Sync worked his way back up the ranks to become the new Commandant.
 Dist is a borderline example - he's still Jade's "rival" but his projects are now more benevolent in nature.

 - Heroic Blue Screen of Death: Luke post-Akzeriuth.